SteveBarnett/Remixing/_thinking/my-pattern-skillset-research-remix-replay.md

 A bit like: this is "my thing."
 My way of doing this that's a maybe a bit different to how others do it.

 - **Research**.
 Take notes along the way.
 Look widely, look deeply.
-    - This helps the thing sink in.
+    - This helps the idea(s) sink in.
 - **Remix**.
 Note highlights, themes, big ideas.
 Group and shift similar ideas.
-    - This clarifies and solidifies and refines.
+    - This clarifies and solidifies and refines the idea(s).
 - **Replay**.
 Write up in a structured format.
-    - This helps it stick.
+    - This helps the idea(s) stick.

 With waiting gaps in-between to allow some stewing, incubation.